gsilva2016/agentic-samples/pos-multimodal-ai-agent/README.md

 ## Run Examples

 ### Run vLLM
 Be sure to set your HF_TOKEN in the .env file before running the below.
+Also ensure you use the same model names in .env and ./src/pos_agent_adkweb/.env

 ```
 ./run-vllm.sh
 ```

 ### Run ADK Web Demo
 After running the below command launch a browser to 127.0.0.1:8000 and select "pos_agent_adk_web" and enable "Token Streaming" from the UI to get started.
+For repeated queries like "Are there any discrepancies" click the "New Session" button on the UI.
 ```
 ./src/run-adkweb.sh
 ```